Admission and Application Deadlines

 January 17th for first consideration for Graduate Assistantships

 Students in degree status and not employed in public/nonprofit administrative positions are encouraged to apply for a GRA position.
 Applications are available from the MPA website.

 A baccalaureate degree, preferably in the social or behavioral sciences, with an overall undergraduate grade point average of 3.0 or better on a 4.0 scale.

 A GPA of at least 2.7 may be granted conditional admission status

 Minimum TOEFL IBT - 79, Paper based - 550 or IELTS - 6.0 band.

 The Department of Urban Affairs & Geography offers the Master of Public Administration (MPA) degree.
-The National Association of Schools of Public Affairs and Administration accredited Wright State University's MPA program through 2008-09, and it is the only accredited MPA program in southwest Ohio.
+The Network of Schools of Public Policy, Affairs and Administration (NASPAA) accredited Wright State University's MPA program through 2008-09.

-The primary mission of the MPA degree program is to prepare students to be public and nonprofit administrators and managers in today's urban and global environment.
+The primary mission of the MPA degree program is to prepare students to be public and nonprofit administrators and managers in local and regional government and nonprofit organizations.
 The program is composed of both part-time and full-time students.
 Classes are offered by full-time faculty and distinguished practitioners from the greater Dayton region who serve as affiliated faculty.

-The majority of MPA students complete their program of study in two years.
-To accommodate the scheduling needs of all students, one-year and three-year programs of study are also available.
+The majority of MPA students complete their program of study in three years.
+To accommodate the scheduling needs of all students, two-year and three-year programs of study are available.